cisc474/api-framework/README.md

 # Installation
 Simply deploy the files on your web server.
 Then, create your controllers as in the **classes/controllers/** directory.
 The sample `NewsController` uses a flat-file approach to storing data, but this can be easily extended to use a database or other data source.

+### I have used this API in several projects and it is my favorite **drop-in** PHP API.

+Just create a controller or a model and it's in!